agnivesh72/JournalApp_SpringBoot_Project-main/README.md

 ## Overview

 **JournalApp** is a Spring Boot-based application that serves as a journaling platform.
-The project is developed using **Maven** for dependency management, and **VS Code** as the primary IDE.
+The project is developed using **Maven** for dependency management, and **IntelliJ** as the primary IDE.
 It features RESTful APIs, secured authentication, scheduling tasks, external API integration (including weather data), and more.

 ## Features